 - Could they be safe at home with the appropriate level of care?

 - What are the medical needs of your loved one?
 Has a physician weighed in on these needs?

 - Do they require assistance with activities of daily living?

 2. Have a conversation.

-- If possible, make your loved one part of the process of selecting the best living situation.
+- If possible, make your loved one part of selecting the best living situation.

 3. Conduct tours and ask questions.

-- Once you are aware of your loved one’s needs explore your options.
-Use the list you made in step two to make sure each option meets your specific criteria.
+- Once you know your loved one’s needs, explore your options.
+Use the list you made in step two to ensure each option meets your specific criteria.

-- Don’t be afraid to ask questions about what may suit your loved one’s needs now as well as in the future.
-In the interview stage, it’s important to understand all of the benefits offered by each organization.
-Be sure to ask about how they will adapt to changes in medical needs or transitions in care.
+- Don’t be afraid to ask questions about what may suit your loved one’s needs now and in the future.
+In the interview stage, it’s essential to understand all of the benefits offered by each organization.
+Be sure to ask how they will adapt to changes in medical needs or transitions in care.

 How will you know when you have found the right option?

 Ultimately, only you will know what option is best for your loved one.
 Trust your instincts and choose the option that seems best.